justindhall/olive/README.md

   would lead to reduced performance at large scale.
 For a large application, we are probably limited more by cost than space as AWS offers cache sizes up to 400GB--probably enough to store weather data for most cities in the world over the eviction period.
+* Add production ready docker files and CI scripts.
+Current files are only suitable for development.

 ***